Gustavo collaborates with a diverse selection of artists and performers. See below for individual artist profiles.

 BRIAN CHIN – TRUMPET

 Dr. Brian Chin is an Associate Professor of Music at Seattle Pacific University.
-He is the Founder and Artistic Director of Common Tone Arts, a non-profit organization dedicated to inspiring positive change for our diverse world through arts education and music.
+He is also the Founder and Artistic Director of Common Tone Arts.
 As an international trumpet soloist with the Yamaha Corporation and advocate for new music, Brian has commissioned and premiered many works for trumpet and is the creator of the Universal Language Project, a concert series creating new music and multi-arts programs.
-Brian is also an executive leader with the UNITY Arts Alliance, a national collective of non-profit organizations dedicated to social justice and to demonstrating an alternative model for working artists.
+Brian is an executive leader with the UNITY Arts Alliance, a national collective of non-profit organizations dedicated to social justice and to demonstrating an alternative model for working artists.
 His two solo recordings, entitled Universal Language and Eventide, are available on Origin Classical.

 Brian studied music in the New York and New Jersey areas under the tutelage of Peter Bond and James Pandolfi of the New York Metropolitan Opera Orchestra.
 He has a Masters Degree in Orchestral Trumpet from the Mason Gross School of the Arts at Rutgers University, where he graduated with Highest Honors in addition to a earning a double Bachelors Degree in Performance and Education.
 Former faculty positions include professor of trumpet at The Westminster Conservatory in Princeton, NJ, and The Pingry School, NJ.
 In addition to being an active orchestral trumpet player, Chin was recently conductor-in-residence with the Rutgers Alumni Wind Symphony, was a founding member of the New Jersey Chamber Brass, and is a sought-after teacher and clinician in the Puget Sound Area